Promoting Aboriginal, Torres Strait Islander and Māori Health

 Funding you can apply for

-Medical Students Grants to attend RCPA’s Annual Scientific Meeting Pathology Update
+Medical Students, PGY1 & PGY2 Doctors Grants to attend RCPA’s Annual Scientific Meeting Pathology Update

-This is an annual Grant open to Aboriginal, Torres Strait Islander and Māori medical students.
+This is an annual Grant open to Aboriginal, Torres Strait Islander and Māori medical students and PGY1 & PGY2 doctors.
 Several sponsorships are available, which includes return airfares, accommodation and conference registration for the three-day event.

-Medical Students Sponsorships to attend RCPA’s New Zealand Annual Scientific Meeting
+Medical Students, PGY1 and PGY2 Doctors Sponsorships to attend RCPA’s New Zealand Annual Scientific Meeting

-This Grant is offered annually to Māori medical/science students to attend our New Zealand Annual Scientific Meeting.
+This Grant is offered annually to Māori medical/science students and PGY1 and PGY2 doctors to attend our New Zealand Annual Scientific Meeting.
 The Grant includes return airfares, accommodation and conference registration.

 Medical Students Scholarship for a project in Pathology